 - 3 lbs gold potatoes

-- 4 tablespoons extra virgin olive oil, divided
+- 4 tablespoons extra virgin olive oil divided

-- 4-6 garlic cloves, skin on
+- 4-6 whole garlic cloves with the skins on

-- 1 red onion
+- 1 whole onion medium-large

-- 1 bunch kale
+- 1 bunch lacinato kale or curly leaf

-- 1/4 cup red wine
+- 1/4 cup wine red or white

-- 2 tablespoons whole wheat flour
+- 2 tablespoons whole wheat flour or all-purpose flour

-- 2 tablespoons nutritional yeast, divided
+- 2 tablespoons nutritional yeast divided

-- 1/4 tsp fresh grated nutmeg
+- 1/4 teaspoon fresh grated nutmeg

 - Cover dish with foil and bake for 20 minutes at 425˚F. Remove foil and continue to bake for 10 more minutes until top is golden brown.
 Remove from oven and serve hot.
 Enjoy!

-Try it with sweet potatoes instead of gold potatoes or a combination of the two.
+- Try it with sweet potatoes instead of gold potatoes or a combination of the two.

-Add mushrooms to the kale-onion mixture for another layer of flavor.
+- Add mushrooms to the kale-onion mixture for another layer of flavor.